enitchals/my-cat-website/extension-instructions/dog-mode.md

 1. In the App component, add a new piece of state called `mode` that tracks whether we're in `dog` mode or `cat` mode.
 2. Create a new component called `Mode`.

     - The component should accept one prop called `setMode` (which will be the same as our `setMode` function we made with useState())

     - The component should include an HTML element or MUI component that allows the user to choose between Cat Mode and Dog Mode.

     - The input that toggles between the two modes should have an `onChange` function.
 It should be an anonymous arrow function that calls `setMode`.
 Don't forget to pass either `'cat'` or `'dog'`.

-3. In your App component, the `thecatapi.com` URL shows up in two places.
-Update each of these strings to use `${template literal}` syntax to say either `thecatapi` or `thedogapi`, depending on the current value of the `mode` variable.
+3. In your App component, we use the `thecatapi.com` in our URL to get a random cat.
+Update this string to use `${template literal}` syntax to say either `thecatapi` or `thedogapi`, depending on the current value of the `mode` variable.
+4. Your SelectBreed component also uses a URL that has `thecatapi.com` in it.
+We'll need a way to update that.

+    - In `SelectBreed`, add a new prop called `mode` to the component definition.

+    - In `App`, where we use the `<SelectBreed/>` component, pass in our `mode` state variable as the `mode` prop.

+    - Back in `SelectBreed`, use a `${template literal}` to update our URL string to say either `thecatapi` or `thedogapi` based on the value of the `mode` prop that's being passed in from App.

 Next, you have a decision to make -- do you want to keep one unified list of favorites, or do you want to keep your favorite dogs and your favorite cats in separate lists?